 Our names are important.
 They represent who we are.
 I’m told that I am good at remembering names.
 And I am.
 But I wasn’t always.
-Too often I meet people who have a variety of negative responses to remembering names, ‘Oh, I’m useless at remembering names!’ said with shame, embarrassment, bravado, as matter of fact, trivialisation of any need to remember or use names.
+Too often I meet people who have a variety of negative responses to remembering names, ‘Oh, I’m useless at remembering names!’ said with shame, embarrassment, bravado, as matter of fact, or trivialisation of any need to remember or use names at all.
 Underneath all of this is often a wish to be good at using people’s names.

 But that’s all it is; a wish!

 Perhaps some people are predisposed to remembering people’s names more easily than others, but that’s not a reason to give up.
 You can be better at remembering names if you want to and here’s how.

 The starting point is genuinely wanting to remember and being willing to put in some effort.
 It cannot just be a wish.
 If you don’t have any need or don’t attach any importance to remembering, then you probably won’t remember.
 I don’t remember the name of everyone I meet.
 I have to perceive a need (although I have incidentally got better at recalling names through the use of the following techniques).